Getting Started with the cf CLI

 Where:

-is the name of the service to create.MY-PARAMETER
+is the name of the service you want to create.PARAMETER

 are parameters such as username, password, host, port, and database name.

-This procedure describes how to create a new service instance by supplying parameters non-interactively:
+To create a new service while supplying parameters non-interactively:

 cf login